 Dr. Walther Antonio's investigation techniques:

-"The single-cell data allowed us to find the elements of interest with ease," Dr. Walther Antonio says.
-"This would have been difficult to achieve with population-level approaches," she says.
+"Profiling single cells allowed us to find the elements of interest with ease," Dr. Walther Antonio says.
+"This would have been difficult to achieve with population level approaches," she says.